Europe, not emerging markets, seen driving Q2 earnings

 High levels of short interest in some technology stocks and autos could make those the most sensitive to a bounce in the back of positive surprises.

-French auto parts maker Valeo (VLOF.PA), Finnish mining technology company Outotec (OTE1V.HE), telecom firm Nokia NOK1V.HE and German chip equipment maker Aixtron (AIXGn.DE) are in the European top 10 for short bets - indicating an expected near-term fall, according to Markit data, and all report results this month.
+French auto parts maker Valeo, Finnish mining technology company Outotec, telecom firm Nokia and German chip equipment maker Aixtron are in the European top 10 for short bets - indicating an expected near-term fall, according to Markit data, and all report results this month.

 Overall, though, the data shows little sign of increased short bets on European companies ahead of the results season.